6 ways mine sites, landfill & quarries use drones in 2023

 and Arc GIS

-can be used to stitch the images and process the data to deliver 3D terrain models.
+can be used to stitch the aerial photography and process the data to deliver 3D terrain models.
 Outputs are geo-referenced and ortho-rectified, meaning measurements and calculations can be taken directly from them - distance, area and slope calculations right up to stockpile volume analysis, sight lines or watershed runoff simulations.

 and 4D Mapper